nextflow-io/nextflow/docs/ignite.rst

 =========================== ================
 Name                        Description
 =========================== ================
-join                        IP address(es) of one more more cluster nodes to which the daemon make part.
-By using the value ``multicast`` group                       Cluster name of which this node makes part.
-It allows to create separate clusters.
-Default: ``nextflow`` slots                       Number of slots this damon node provides i.e. of process that can execute in parallel.
-By it is equal to the number of CPU cores. interface                   Network interfaces that Ignite has to use.
-It can be the interface IP address or name. tcp.localAddress            Sets local host IP address. tcp.localPort               Sets local port to listen to. tcp.localPortRange          Range for local ports. tcp.heartbeatFrequency      Gets delay between heartbeat messages sent by coordinator. tcp.maxMissedHeartbeats     Gets max heartbeats count node can miss without initiating status check. tcp.reconnectCount          Number of times node tries to (re)establish connection to another node. tcp.networkTimeout          Gets network timeout. tcp.socketTimeout           Sets socket operations timeout.
+join                        IP address(es) of one or more cluster nodes to which the daemon will join. group                       The name of the cluster to which this node join.
+It allows the creation of separate cluster instances.
+Default: ``nextflow`` maxCpus                     Max number of CPUs that can be used by the daemon to run user tasks.
+By default it is equal to the number of CPU cores. maxDisk                     Max amount of disk storage that can be used by user tasks eg. ``500 GB``. maxMemory                   Max amount of memory that can be used by user tasks eg. ``64 GB``.
+Default total available memory. interface                   Network interfaces that Ignite will use.
+It can be the interface IP address or name. tcp.localAddress            Defines the local host IP address. tcp.localPort               Defines the local port to listen to. tcp.localPortRange          Range for local ports. tcp.heartbeatFrequency      Defines the delay between heartbeat messages sent by coordinator. tcp.maxMissedHeartbeats     Defines max heartbeats count node can miss without initiating status check. tcp.reconnectCount          Number of times the node tries to (re)establish connection to another node. tcp.networkTimeout          Defines the network timeout. tcp.socketTimeout           Defines the socket operations timeout.
 This timeout is used to limit connection time and write-to-socket time.
-Note that when running Ignite on Amazon EC2, socket timeout must be set to a value significantly greater than the default (e.g. to 30000). tcp.ackTimeout              Sets timeout for receiving acknowledgement for sent message. tcp.maxAckTimeout           Sets maximum timeout for receiving acknowledgement for sent message. tcp.joinTimeout             Sets join timeout.
+Note that when running Ignite on Amazon EC2, socket timeout must be set to a value significantly greater than the default (e.g. to 30000). tcp.ackTimeout              Defines the timeout for receiving acknowledgement for sent message. tcp.maxAckTimeout           Defines the maximum timeout for receiving acknowledgement for sent message. tcp.joinTimeout             Defines the join timeout.
 =========================== ================

-.. stealingEnabled             (default: `true`)
-.. maxStealingAttempts         (default: `5`)
-.. maxStealingExpireTime       (default: `5 min`)
-.. maxFailoverAttempts         (default: `5`)
-.. waitJobsThreshold           (default: `0`)

 These options can be specified as command line parameters by adding the prefix ``-cluster.`` to them, as shown below::

-    nextflow node -bg -cluster.slots 4 -cluster.interface eth0
+    nextflow node -bg -cluster.maxCpus 4 -cluster.interface eth0

 The same options can be entered into the Nextflow :ref:`configuration file<config-page>`, as shown below::